|

 In a sense, it seems only right that Mr Harrer´s

-character should personify Tibet´s entry into the
+character should personify Tibet´s entry into the wide-reaching world of

-to entire generations around the world since it was first published in 1953.
+around the world since it was first published in 1953.

 Mr Harrer´s story is certainly the stuff of film.